filakhtov/gentoo-use-docs/media-gfx/gthumb.md

 Pass the `-Dlibtiff=true` option to the Meson build script.
 Use the `libtiff` library to provide advanced support for TIFF files, e.g. not only displaying the thumbnail, but actually showing full-size image, zooming, as well as saving and converting images into the TIFF format.

 This flag should be enabled if there is a need to handle TIFF files.

+### webkit
+Pass the `-Dwebservices=true` option to the configure script.
+Use the WebKitGTK and the `libsoup` library to handle HTTP(S) connections for various web service plugins, such as Upload to Facebook, Flickr, Picasa, etc.

+This flag can be safely disabled if there is no need to upload images to web services.

 ### webp
 Pass the `-Dlibwebp=true` option to the Meson build script.
 Use the `libwebp` library to provide an ability to display images in the WebP format and also save (or convert) into this format.